-If you are into body training like I am, you probably have heard of calisthenic exercises and their ridiculous impacts at some point.
+If you are into bodyweight training like I am, you probably have heard of calisthenic exercises and their ridiculous impacts at some point.
 They are, without a doubt, among the best forms of workout that you can do.

 Calisthenics essentially include a variety of bodyweight exercises, which are generally executed without aiding equipment or apparatus.
 Instead, they utilize your own weight to build strength and muscles.